davidly/wordle/README.md

 # wordle
 wordle generation and solution app

-A default words.txt is given.
-Or, Download https://raw.githubusercontent.com/dwyl/english-words/master/words.txt into the same folder as wordle.exe

 Build like this (using your favorite version of .net)

     c:\windows\microsoft.net\framework64\v4.0.30319\csc.exe wordle.cs /nologo /debug:full /o+